 Schloss Fuschl, a Luxury Collection Resort & Spa – Austria

-Another one of my personal favorites, this majestic castle sits on the shore of Lake Fuschl in the hills above Salzburg.
+Another one of my personal favorites is this majestic castle that sits on the shore of Lake Fuschl in the hills above Salzburg.
 It is a historic castle built in about 1450 and is magnificently in a condition satisfactory enough to serve as a luxury hotel.

 I don’t know where to start when it comes to my favorite part of staying here: the royal-feeling rooms, the indoor wellness center, the amazing buffet breakfast, and especially the electric blue lake all come to mind.
-I highly recommend it.
+I highly recommend it as one of the best places to visit in Austria.

 Book the Schloss Fuschl resort here.
 My favorite time to visit is late April to early May when the weather is perfect but still leaves some snow caps on the mountains above.